-It is common to see a situation when a dog attacks another dog in various different occasion and you may be thinking of what to do if a dog attacks your dog?
+It is common to see a situation when a dog attacks another dog on various different occasions, and you may be thinking of what to do if a dog attacks your dog?

 This is certainly not an unfounded worry as these types of “incidents” typically happen in an environment when your dog is surrounded by many various different breeds of dogs.

 Knowing how to manage and handle these situations is essential for YOU and the well-being of your lovely little pet.